kiyuu10/tts_stt_extension/README.md

 No build step required.
 The extension uses plain ES modules (`type="module"`).

 To make changes:
-1. Edit files in `chrome-extension/`
+1. Edit files in the project directory
 2. Go to `chrome://extensions/` and click the **Refresh** icon on the extension card
 3. Test in the popup or options page

----

-## License

-MIT — feel free to fork, extend, and adapt for your own use.